Albatraoz12/U09-Training-App/README.md

 ## Admin routes API

-Admin is the onlyone to create a user from dashboard and update/delete a user.
+Admin is the onlyone to create, read, update and delete a user from dashboard.
 When the admin routes are being used it will then check the token (in the header) if the user is an admin or not.
 If the user is not an Admin then he not going to be able to use those routes.

 ### Get all Users